 Over-watering can be as damaging as under-watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

+Keep the area around your plants free of weeds.
 Weeds compete with surrounding plants for food, water and light.
 Walk around the garden periodically and pull weeds, including the roots, as soon as you see them.